 My role is to listen closely and translate what matters to you into language that feels true—creating something grounded and personal, free from doctrine but rich with meaning.

-If it’s helpful, I can also serve as a steady point of contact as you plan.
+If it’s helpful, I can serve as a steady point of contact as you plan.
 I’m happy to offer thoughtful suggestions for trusted wedding professionals—DJs, caterers, bakers, florists, and others—based on long experience and a sense for what actually supports a ceremony rather than distracts from it.

 For ceremonies that involve custom writing, I’ll draft the ceremony and invite your input.